Constructed With Creatives in Mind

 The best buildings always take into consideration who will use them.
 When Eckerd College began planning the 33,000-square-foot Nielsen Center for Visual Arts, a vast amount of thought went into the structure’s location, aesthetic, uses and features.

 Visitors are inspired by ongoing arts projects seamlessly blended into the campus’s natural beauty courtesy of large glass walls overlooking Fox Pond, and unique outdoor features, including a ceramics and sculpture yard.
+Read what the Tampa Bay Times wrote about the building.

 Grand Opening Exhibitions